 You can fix it, even ON Election Day!

 Voter Registration: Have you moved?
 Changed your name?
 Inscripción de Elector por Internet

-Your Oregon voter database info must be current.
+Your information must be correct in OCVR, the Oregon Centralized Voter Registration database.
 Any eligible citizen can register at www.oregonvotes.org.
-This is the preferred registration method because you can see right away if your registration is correct.
+This is preferred because you can see right away if your registration is correct.
 Next best is filling out and turning in paper voter registration forms at County Election offices, before you leave.
 Our #MotorVoter registration automatically registers new voters as NAV or “non-affiliated voter.”
 NAV is not the same as “Independent”, which is a newly recognized political party in Oregon.

-Keep your voter registration updated, and keep active!
+Keep your voter registration updated, and keep voting!

 What are YOUR rights as an Oregon voter?